+With the flu season coinciding with the COVID-19 pandemic, it is more important than ever for everyone older than 6 months of age to get a flu shot to help protect themselves and their loved ones.
 Influenza (flu) is a respiratory illness caused by influenza viruses that infect the nose, throat and sometimes the lungs.
-It can cause mild to severe illnesses and, unfortunately, even death.
+It can cause mild to severe illnesses and, in some cases, even death.
 People with the flu often complain of a fever, cough, sore throat, body aches, headaches, and/or fatigue.
 Some may have vomiting and diarrhea, although this is more common in children than adults.

-The influenza viruses are spread by tiny droplets made when people cough, sneeze or talk.
-The droplets can land in the mouths or nose of people who are nearby.
-A person might also get influenza by touching a surface that has the influenza virus on it, and then touching their own mouth or nose.
+Flu is spread by tiny droplets made when people cough, sneeze or talk.
+The droplets can land in the mouths or noses of people who are nearby.
+A person might also get flu by touching a surface that has the virus on it, and then touching their own mouth or nose.
 That’s why it’s important to cover your mouth when coughing or sneezing to protect everyone around you.

-The Center for Disease Control (CDC) recommends a yearly influenza vaccine (for everyone 6 months and older) as the most important step in preventing influenza.
+Much like social distancing, mask-wearing and handwashing, getting a flu shot is another measure you can take to protect yourself and vulnerable loved ones.
+The Center for Disease Control (CDC) recommends a yearly flu vaccine (for everyone 6 months and older) – this is the most important step in preventing the flu.
 The vaccine protects against multiple influenza viruses.
 There are many different influenza viruses, so it is still possible to become infected with influenza after getting the vaccine.
 However, your illness may be less severe.